Good-Better-Best Pricing: The Three-Tier Architecture That Captures Full WTP

 - Total: $6,580 portfolio profit

-Juice Category -- GBB in Action
+Juice Category, GBB in Action

-Made from concentrate, standard packaging, 5 core flavours.
-Positioned against private label ($2.29-$2.49) with a modest premium justified by brand trust and taste consistency.
-Margin: 26%.
+- Good "Everyday Juice" 1L at $2.99 (26% margin): from concentrate, standard pack, 5 core flavours.
+Sits just above private label ($2.29 to $2.49), with the premium justified by brand trust and consistent taste.

-100% organic, cold-pressed, glass-look premium carton, 4 curated flavours.
-Positioned as the "treat yourself" option.
-Margin: 42%.
+- Best "Cold Pressed Organic" 1L at $4.39 (42% margin): organic, cold-pressed, glass-look carton, 4 curated flavours.
+The "treat yourself" option.

-Results after 12 months:
+Results after 12 months

-- Volume split: Good 27%, Better 55%, Best 18%
+- Volume split landed at Good 27%, Better 55%, Best 18%

 Designing an Effective GBB Strategy